 Another mistake relating to your lift jacks.
 If you don’t have a “dually” or dual rear wheel (DRW) truck, this isn’t applicable, of course, but if you drive one then this is something that you’ll need to be careful about.
 These special, extendable jacks provide needed clearance between the jacks and the wheel flares of your truck.
 As you know, dually wheel flares extend several inches beyond the sides of the truck.
 Forgetting to swing out your jacks can ultimately cause damage to the jack mounting brackets and to the frame of your camper, to say nothing about the damage to the wheel flares.
 If you need to do so, get a checklist so that this vital step isn’t overlooked.

 Another gaffe made by newbies.
 Hey, I get it.
 Diesels are cool.
 The fuel economy, resale value, and torque are terrific.
 But if you want a diesel engine, buy a one-ton truck instead.
 Why?
 Because most diesel-powered pickups weigh about 800 pounds more than a gasser.
-The payload capacity of most three-quarter-ton trucks is limited enough.
+The payload capacity of most 3/4-ton trucks is limited enough.
 When you buy a diesel the weight of that engine is subtracted from the payload capacity of your truck.
 This can reduce your truck’s payload rating from 3,000 pounds to 2,200 pounds or from 2,000 pounds to 1,200 pounds.
 Ouch!
-If you’re interested in putting a pop-up truck camper on a diesel-powered three-quarter-ton, you should be okay, but putting a large hard-side truck camper on it will leave you overweight and unsafe.
+If you’re interested in putting a pop-up truck camper on a diesel-powered 3/4-ton, you should be okay, but putting a large hard-side truck camper on it will leave you overweight and unsafe.

 A mistake I see probably the most.
 Test drive your truck and camper to see how it handles first before rushing out to spend money on suspension modifications.
 Otherwise, you may waste a lot of money and time on hardware that you don’t really need.
 I’ve lost count how many times I’ve seen this happen on the truck camper forums.
 Prospective truck camper owners will rush out and install things like new shocks, air bags, and sway bars before even buying a truck camper or before taking their camper out on a test drive.
 This is putting the cart before the horse.
 First, see how your truck handles with your truck camper before spending money on any mods.
 If you’re truck is experiencing porpoising, rear sag, or sway with your camper mounted, then you can address each particular issue with the appropriate modification.

-7. Forgetting to connect/disconnect the pigtail
+7. Failure to Connect/Disconnect the Pigtail

 Forgetting to connect your camper’s pigtail to your truck can ultimately get you rear ended by another vehicle or get you pulled over by law enforcement.
 Obviously, neither is good, though the latter would be preferable.
 Similarly, forgetting to disconnect your pigtail before pulling your truck out from underneath your camper can destroy your camper’s pigtail wiring, not to mention act like a rope and pull on your camper causing stress and damage to your camper’s jacks and jack mounts.
 Hopefully, the wiring will pull apart before this happens, but you never know.
 I’ve seen stranger things happen.
 A word to the wise, don’t forget to connect and disconnect your pigtail before and after your travels.

-9. Driving excessively fast on freeways
+9. Driving Excessively Fast on Freeways

-This is one of the most devastating mistakes you can make.
+One of the most devastating mistakes you can make.
 Tunnels, bridges, low hanging branches, and roof overhangs are just a few of the hazards to your truck camper rig.
 Know how tall your rig is before you take it out on the highway and on country roads.
 If you’re not sure how tall your rig is, measure it with a tape measure.
 And don’t forget to take into account fixtures mounted on your roof like your air conditioner and any vent covers you might have.
-When traveling under such obstacles, don’t forget to give yourself some leeway, don’t cut things too close.
+When traveling under such obstacles, don’t forget to give yourself some leeway and don’t cut things too close.
 Avoid distractions when driving and pay attention to what you’re doing and where you’re going.
 It’s for this reason I never drive when I’m tired or fatigued.
 Doing so can create a recipe for disaster.